 - Please refrain from picking flowers and littering.

 - If you are eating your meals at the ashram, please be punctual.
 Meals will only be served during the posted times.
-If you are ordering food from outside or preparing your own cereals etc, please use the canteen area at the Parking Lot, which can be used until 9 PM.
+If you are ordering food from outside or preparing your own cereals etc, please use the canteen area at the Parking Lot.
 The pantry by the pool is only for drinks, eating fruits and is always closed during meditation, chanting, yoga, etc.

 - No pets are allowed.

-- The following are strictly prohibited: smoking, drinking intoxicants, using drugs, illicit sexual activity, eating non-vegetarian foods, playing cards, watching television, playing radios/music players loudly.
+- The following are strictly prohibited: smoking, drinking intoxicants, using drugs, illicit sexual activity, eating non-vegetarian foods, playing cards, watching television or playing radios/music players loudly (use it privately such as with earphones).

 - No one will have the rights and license of tenancy.